Stock market today: Wall Street holds steadier following weeks of scary swings

 “In our view, this morning’s February retail sales report offers evidence of a limited, modest economic slowdown, rather than signaling a gathering recession,” said Jennifer Timmerman, investment strategy analyst at Wells Fargo Investment Institute.

-It's a sharp turnaround for investors to talk about a possible recession after the U.S. economy closed last year running at a solid rate and investors were so excited about policies coming from Trump to accelerate it.
-To be sure, hiring still remains relatively healthy, and that could help keep the economy growing if it can continue.
+It's a sharp turnaround for investors to talk about a possible recession after the U.S. economy closed last year running at a solid rate.
+Excitement at the time was also building about policies coming from Trump to accelerate growth.
+To be sure, hiring still remains relatively healthy, and that could help keep the economy growing.
 But the talk about recession by itself could sap confidence.

 That’s the precarious stage onto which Federal Reserve Chair Jerome Powell will step Wednesday, when he announces the Fed’s latest decision on interest rates.